-Water removed from stormwater ponds, vaults, and oversized catch basins may be returned to storm sewer system.
-Stormwater ponds, vaults, and oversized catch basins contain substantial amounts of liquid, which hampers the collection of solids and poses problems if the removed waste must be hauled away from the site.
+Operators may return water removed from stormwater ponds, vaults, and oversized catch basins to the storm sewer system.
+Stormwater ponds, vaults, and oversized catch basins contain substantial amounts of liquid, which hampers the collection of solids and poses problems in hauling the removed waste away from the site.
 Water removed from these facilities may be discharged back into the pond, vault, or catch basin provided:

-- Clear water removed from a stormwater treatment structure may be discharged directly to a downgradient cell of a treatment pond or into the storm sewer system. - Turbid water may be discharged back into the structure it was removed from if: - The removed water has been stored in a clean container (eductor truck, Baker tank, or other appropriate container used specifically for handling stormwater or clean water); and - There will be no discharge from the treatment structure for at least 24 hours. - The discharge must be approved by the storm sewer system owner/operator.
+- Operators may discharge clear water removed from a stormwater treatment structure directly to a down gradient cell of a treatment pond or into the storm sewer system. - Turbid water may be discharged back into the structure it was removed from if: - The removed water has been stored in a clean container (eductor truck, Baker tank, or other appropriate container used specifically for handling stormwater or clean water); and - There will be no discharge from the treatment structure for at least 24 hours. - The storm sewer system owner/operator must approve the discharge.